ferranpujolcamins/ferranpujolcamins.github.io/_posts/2020-12-03-debugging-your-program-using-valgrind-and-clion/2020-12-03-debugging-your-program-using-valgrind-and-clion.md

 | /usr/bin/vgdb --pid=63077
 ```

-Note that you will need to edit your configuration and change the pid number each time.
+Note that you will need to edit your configuration and change the pid number every time.

 For your convenience, Valgrind prints is pid on the console when started in vgdb mode.